RayFisher-24/Breaking-News-App/README.md

 No 2) First time working with APIs, I used News API and it's simple to use an API

-No 3) Using Postman and create a new GET request  and also learn hoe to arrange API
+No 3) Using Postman and create a new GET request  and also learn how to arrange API

 No 4) Overrall exprence was very good